-And when a payer that has domicile, residence or offices, etc. in Japan makes payment outside Japan, the payer also have to withhold income tax because the payment is deemed to be made within Japan.
+And when a payer who has domicile, residence or offices, etc. in Japan makes payment outside Japan, the payer also has to withhold income tax and special income tax for reconstruction because the payment is deemed to be made within Japan.

 Aggregate taxation is a method to calculate the taxable income and the tax amount on the taxable income by aggregating all kinds of income for the year into a single taxable income and applying progressive tax rates on the taxable income.
 In this case, the non-resident must file a final tax return and pay the tax.